Frequently Asked Questions

 Soil Information

 The Recompose human composting process creates approximately one cubic yard of soil per body which is roughly 3 x 3 x 3 feet.
-This amount fills the bed of most pickup trucks and weighs approximately from 500 pounds to over 1,000 pounds.
+This amount fills the bed of most pickup trucks and weighs about 1,000 pounds.
 The process begins with three cubic yards of plant material.

 Families can take some or all of the soil home once the process is complete, and donate what does not go home to conservation efforts.
 Learn more about how to consider your soil options.

-The Recompose process creates approximately one cubic yard of soil—approximately 500 pounds to over 1,000 pounds.
+The Recompose process creates approximately one cubic yard of soil—approximately 1,000 pounds.
 Soil tests indicate compost created by the Recompose process is appropriate for established shrubs, trees, house plants, and flower gardens; use on tender annuals should be avoided.

 Analysis indicates compost that is good for use on plants.
 The pH range of Recompose compost is usually between 6.5 and 7, which is ideal for most plants.
 Electrical conductivity is moderate, indicating the presence of soluble (plant-available) ions.
 The nitrogen-phosphorus-potassium-sulfur content is balanced, providing good nutrient content with a good supply of macronutrients.